Part 3 Psychic Testing Done Wrong Versus Right

 Education and knowledge are never wasted efforts.
 We believe there is a fine line between theory versus application of any art or science.
 Surely application wins out at the end of the day. .Most definitely, a talent reader will have enough desire to know the technical.
 A good reading is always solid.
 Even if a reader can answer all those multiple-choice questions correctly, it will not make the reader extraordinary.

 This is why on AbsoluteyPsychic.com we schedule a 1 on 1 telephone test with the Psychic applicant.
 They have to provide a reading for us.
 We tell them, “I need information on XYZ.
 What do you see? ” This is very similar to a singer on American Idol.
 It’s a cut and dry process.
 If the singer sounds great, then they may win.
 The same concept applies to our testing.
-Was there skill, accuracy, and true talent in the work.
+Was there skill, accuracy, and real talent in work.
 It is a no-brainer.

 Finally, it came to my attention that Sign Up charged their registered Psychic readers an administrative fee upon registration.
 Gosh, I can chew this in a million pieces.
 I can state that from an ethical point of view, this is questionable.
-99.999% of all employment never charge a fee unless equipment and/or merchandise is exchanged.
+99.999% of all employment never charge a fee unless equipment or merchandise is exchanged.

 I believe every company has the right to structure the process that works for them.
 Our industry has been a niche.
 I share my opinion because I’m from the dinosaur era from a previous Psychic Network in the late ’80s and early ’90s.
 I think outside the box and know there are always multiple ways to complete a task.
 However, I have never seen an open book multiple-choice test as a screening process for Psychic ability in working 37 years of being in this industry.
 Be sure to check part 1 and part 2 in this series.